 However, I wasn’t going to miss this month’s Valentine Mac Attack, so I soldiered on and decided to make the most of those eight shells.
 Did I mention that the powdered red food coloring didn’t work either?
 No idea why, but I ended up with dull, mauve shells, so I air brushed the bitches (there I go again) red.
 Back to gel paste and drying the tant pour tant, if the macarons gods will give me another chance.

-Since beauty wasn’t going to be an option this month, I decided to load these babies with chocolate. inside-out.
+Since beauty wasn’t going to be an option this month, I decided to load these baby dolls with chocolate. inside-out.
 I needed to disguise the imperfections and what better way to do it than with drizzles of chocolate?
 Chocolate dipped strawberries scream Valentine’s Day to me (well, if I had my way, they’d scream every day to me!).

 Okay, so here’s what I did: I air brushed them red (because my red powdered food color was bluffin’), drizzled tons of white and dark chocolate over the cooled shells, then filled them with 1) Strawberry Dark Chocolate Ganache and 2) Strawberry Mascarpone Cream.
 Let me tell you, these were super duper tasty, and you know the old adage, beauty is in the eye..well mouth in this case, of the beholder.
 They may not be beautiful, but their edibility factor is smokin’ hot.